opdev/l5-operator-demo/docs/markdown/level3.md

 <aside class="notes">
 Speaker notes:
 The operator refers to the database via the postgrescluster with a defined name so it will automatically use the cloned database.
 Next we update the existing service to point to this new stack by refering to it by label.
-So all the building blocks to acheieve this workflow are in place and can be orchrestated by our operator
 </aside>